cssnr/auto-auth/README.md

 ### Known Issues

 * Only allows saving 1 set of credentials per host
+* Most browsers will offer to save passwords on login and edit

 > [!TIP]
 > **Don't see your issue here?**